Nemo2199/RNN_django/README.md

 **dga_domains_full.csv** - dataset for teaching.
 Contains legal and malicious domains.

 **django_web_interface** - Django web app for using previously made model.
-Contains a field to enter desired domain and predict if it is legal or malicious:
+Contains a field to enter a desired domain and predict if it is legal or malicious:

 <table align="center">
   <tr>